daxcay/ComfyUI-TG/README.md

 > [!IMPORTANT]
 > This node works on **Bot** provided by **Telegram** so if you want to change Bot register New bot using **BotFather** and change **BOT_TOKEN** in `telegram.json`

+> [!IMPORTANT]
+> Supports group chat. add bot to a group and any user can give commands of that group.

 <br />

 # Installation